skienzmatishun/rippreport/content/p/wrongful-conviction/index.md

 [Justice For Murray Lawrence Jr](https://justiceformurraylawrencejr.com/)

-Please sign the petition and read all the details about Deal With The Devil.
+Please sign the petition and read all the details.

 The Prosecutor was District Attorney David Whetstone, since retired.
 The lead investigator was Lt.
 Hoss Mack, currently Sheriff of Baldwin County.
 The Defense Attorney was Willy Huntley, who is still practicing law.
 The Judge was Robert Wilters, currently the District Attorney of Baldwin County.